mantisbt-plugins/BBCodePlus/README.md

 ### 2.1.18

 - Added `nonce` random token and directives for included js scripts in order to hopefully address CSP restrictions.
+- Corrected issue with referencing issue images (removed volatile token, now using only file id and type).

 ### 2.1.17